cicailalala/STR-Net/README.md

 # STR-Net

-The code and model are being sorted out and will be uploaded before June 12.
+The code and models are being organized and will be uploaded before June 12.